 Overview

-The Port of Busan is the primary port in Korea and the world’s seventh largest cargo port and the Incheon Airport is the world’s second biggest cargo airport. the Incheon Airport opened a Cool Cargo Center in September 2021 to better manage increasing perishable cargo such as vaccines, fresh produce, and livestock.
-In addition, FedEx is currently building its own cargo terminal at the Incheon airport expecting it to be operational sometime in 2022.
-This will allow FedEx to double the freight frequency from 24 times per week to 48 times per week.
+The Port of Busan Is the primary port in Korea and the world’s seventh largest cargo port and the Incheon Airport is the world’s second biggest cargo airport. the Incheon Airport opened a Cool Cargo Center in September 2021 to better manage increasing perishable cargo such as vaccines, fresh produce, and livestock.
+In November 2022, FedEx completed its new Incheon Gateway located at Incheon International Airport, South Korea.
+This allows FedEx to double the freight frequency from 24 times per week to 48 times per week.

 Distribution methods and the function of intermediaries vary widely by product in this mature market.
 Traditional retail distribution networks of small family-run stores, stalls in markets, and street vendors have been replaced by large discount stores and e-commerce platforms.